ridhomain/dws/repomix-output.md

 		safego.Execute(ctx, a.logger, "ConnectionManagerAdminKillSwitchListener", func() {
 			a.connectionManager.StartAdminKillSwitchListener(ctx)
 		})
-		safego.Execute(ctx, a.logger, "ConnectionManagerSessionRenewalLoop", func() {
+		safego.Execute(ctx, a.logger, "ConnectionManagerResourceRenewalLoop", func() {
-			a.connectionManager.StartSessionRenewalLoop(ctx)
+			a.connectionManager.StartResourceRenewalLoop(ctx)
 		})
 	} else {
 		a.logger.Warn(ctx, "ConnectionManager not initialized.
-Session management features may be impaired.")
+Session and route management features may be impaired.")
 	}
 	safego.Execute(ctx, a.logger, "SignalListenerAndGracefulShutdown", func() {
 		quit := make(chan os.Signal, 1)